tbidne/shrun/README.md

 # Motivation

-This app was borne out of frustration when running shell commands.
+`shell-run` was borne out of frustration when running shell commands.
 Say, for instance, you run several commands on a regular basis, e.g., updates after pulling the latest code.
 You can run these manually like:

 ```sh
 cmd1